Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Entanglement and confinement in RECHP theory

-Disordered pre-formed RECP in vertical and horizontal "directed" pairings, without current flow, basically creates capacitive energies in the system due to electrostatic interactions among directed pairings and background charges.
-At low temperatures, the "smectic" configurations are more stable, i.e., it is the minimum in the energy landscape.
-Thus capacitive energies are released upon cooling via onfigurational "smectic " CO allowing current to flow through parallel 1D conducting stripes, illustrated in Fig. \ref{fig3} and Fig.\ref{fig4} .The tendency to "smectic" CO depends on the antiferomagnetic-chain-link length.
-It seems harder to order for longer antiferromagnetic chain links than for the shorter ones leading to the pseudogap and spin gap regions, shown in Fig. \ref{schematic}, of the phase diagram of cuprates.
+Disordered preformed RECHP in vertical and horizontal "directed" pairings, without current flow, possess high "nematic" symmetry with resonating horizontal and vertical antiferromagnetic links.
+This may be considered as nurturing the capacitive energies in the system owing to the electrostatic interactions between the directed pairings and background charges.
+At low temperatures, SB transition from the "nematic" to the "smectic" order is a zero CE-state configurational phase and therefore gives the minimum in the energy landscape.
+The transition from "nematic" to "smectic" configuration is a symmetry-breaking process.
+Thus, thermodynamic energy is released upon cooling towards CO allowing the current to flow through the parallel 1D conducting stripes, as illustrated in Figs. \ref{fig3} and \ref{fig4}.

-The "smectic" CO trends is thus an increasing function with doping.
-In what follows, we cite experiments that support the foundation and predictions of our new pairing model.